curiousleo/fly-tor-bridge-obfs4/README.md

 ## Deploy the obsf4 Tor bridge

 ```
-$ EMAIL=your@email.com ./deploy
+$ EMAIL=your@email.com ./deploy # To specify where in the world to deploy the bridge, see below.
 [...]
 Run 'CONFIG=bridge-[...]-fly.toml ./show-bridge-line' to display the client configuration.
 ```

-This will create a new Fly app with a randomised name, generate a `fly.toml` file, and deploy the [obsf4 Tor bridge](https://gitlab.torproject.org/tpo/anti-censorship/docker-obfs4-bridge).
+This will create a new Fly app with a randomised name, generate a Fly configuration file, and deploy the [obsf4 Tor bridge](https://gitlab.torproject.org/tpo/anti-censorship/docker-obfs4-bridge).

+By default, the bridge will start in Frankfurt, Germany (fra).
+To run the bridge somewhere else, pick a region from `flyctl platform regions` and deploy with `REGION=xyz EMAIL=your@email.com ./deploy`.

 ## Get the client configuration